 Possible violations of University policy and/or the Code of Student Conduct may be reported by any member of the University community.
-Once a Referral Form/ report is submitted, the following procedures will be followed:
+Once a Referral Form/report is submitted, the following procedures will be followed:

-- Based on the information in the report, the Director of Student Conduct or assigned University Conduct Officer determines whether a possible violation occurred. - If determination is made in the affirmative, the Responding Party is notified in writing of the possible violation and the date, time, and place of the student conduct conference.
-The conference is an informal, non-adversarial meeting between a student and a University Conduct Officer. - During the conference, the Conduct Officer presents the information in the report, listens to the student, discusses circumstances regarding the incident, and hears student concerns. - If the responding party admits responsibility, the Conduct Officer will render a finding that the individual is in violation of the Code of Student Conduct and will implement sanctions. - If the Responding Party denies responsibility, a full investigation begins and, where applicable, written statements and/or interviews will be requested from witnesses, and involved parties.
+- Based on the information in the report, the Director of Student Conduct or his/ her designee, does an initial inquiry to determine whether the alleged behavior may be a violation of the Code of Student Conduct or other university policy. - If determination is made in the affirmative, the Responding Party is notified in writing of the possible violation and the date, time, and place of the student conduct conference.
+The conference is an informal, non-adversarial meeting between a student and a University Conduct Officer.